csomgyula/select2/doc/sync2.md

     # mark this deselected
     selected[i] = false

-Thi is obviously wait-free but not safe.
+This is obviously wait-free but not safe.

 ### The safe one ###

-The problem with the simplest protocol is that it does not guard against the case when the two threads enter the protocol and hence are selected in parallel.
-So **lets add a guard before selection which checks whether the other thread is active or not**:
+The problem with the simplest protocol is that it does not guard against the case when the two threads enter the protocol at the same time and hence are selected in parallel.
+So **lets add a guard before the selection which checks whether the other thread is active or not**:

     # mark this thread as active
     active[i] = true